EliAndrewC/l7r/setting/l7r.md

 Iori also believes that Ichiharu may be frequently leaving the city or even the domain, despite being told to remain in the city to be on hand if the opportunity arises to be granted a private audience with a relic.
 Every time Ichiharu has been summoned he has responded, but at other times the enigmatic monk is frequently nowhere to be found, not even when Kiyoshi and Hina's whereabouts are accounted for.

 Kiyoshi and Hina have continued to donate to the Temple of Bishamon, and pray there, and express interest in audiences with the temple's relics.
-Kiyoshi herself is an accomplished duelist, and wields of the famous sword Seiginryu (Justice of the Silver Dragon) - see the Famous swords section below for details.
+Kiyoshi herself is an accomplished duelist, and wields the famous sword Seiginryu (Justice of the Silver Dragon) - see the Famous swords section below for details.

 ### Initial Findings